Skip to main content

 Commands

-yarn start # Start both frontend and backend
+yarn start # Start with auto-detected cluster config

-yarn start:log # Start with timestamped logging (Unix/Linux/macOS only)
+yarn start:log # Same as above, with timestamped logging

 yarn build:backend # Build backend only